jondashkyle/index/where-its-at-right-now/text.md

 ## what’s to go on

-basically, i feel like shit most of the time when i’m on the internet. researching what is loosely being called distributed web, or using p2p networking as a layer ontop of http to give ownership over data to authors. will be sharing more about this soon, but looking to find ways of relating the technology back to creating useful tools for people, and galvanizing awareness over what are obviously some of the more important social issues of the moment.
+basically, not really into the way the internet feels. unsure of how to talk about this without dipping into cliche.

-also want to be doing good projects with friends regardless of what that means. fuck the hype!
+researching what is loosely being called distributed web. will be sharing more about this, but looking to find ways of applying the technology back to creating useful tools for people, and galvanizing awareness over what are obviously some of the more important social issues of the moment.